DomasM/Topas4Info/_pages/03_changelog.md

 ### Changed behaviours

-1.(C) 'Misc' tab reorganized and moved to Output control settings 1.(C) Saved motor positions are not available in User access level 1.(C) Reorganized 'Main' tab: no expanders in User access level 1.(C) Image tooltip in messages no longer shown if image is already quite big 1.(C) 'Main' and 'Misc' selector no longer visible in User access level
+1. (C) 'Misc' tab reorganized and moved to Output control settings
+1. (C) Saved motor positions are not available in User access level
+1. (C) Reorganized 'Main' tab: no expanders in User access level
+1. (C) Image tooltip in messages no longer shown if image is already quite big
+1. (C) 'Main' and 'Misc' selector no longer visible in User access level

 ### Fixes
 1. (C) Motors section might contain only one column of motors with lots of white space instead of two columns